 When to Plant

 The weather rather than the calendar date is the determining factor.
 They generally need three months of warm, frost free weather to produce well.
-With protection, plants can be grown from August onwards.
-Labour weekend is the traditional time for planting tomatoes but they can be planted outdoors as soon as conditions allow, usually any time from September onwards.
+Labour weekend is the traditional time for planting tomatoes but they can be planted outdoors as soon as conditions allow, usually any-time from September onwards.

 Soil and Position